-IT would help if you have a Flood insurance policy underwriting by the National Flood Insurance Program.
-The flood insurance policy has a maximum coverage limit available for residential properties up to $250,000, and for commercial properties the maximum coverage limit is up to $500,000.
-To obtain additional Excess Flood over and above the standard limit, we can write excess flood policy up to $3,000,000 limit.
+It would help if you obtain a Flood insurance policy underwriting by the National Flood Insurance Program.
+The flood insurance policy has a maximum coverage limit available for residential properties is up to $250,000, and for commercial properties, the maximum coverage limit is up to $500,000.
+To obtain additional Excess Flood over and above the standard limit, we can write excess flood policy up to the $3,000,000 limit.

-If your community participates in the flood management program, you should be eligible to buy flood insurance coverage by calling Us today at (954) 454-9599.
-Flood insurance policy is available to high-rise residential condominium association building.
+If your community participates in the flood management program, you are eligible to buy flood insurance coverage by calling us today at (954) 454-9599.
+A flood insurance policy is available to commercial residential buildings.

-Check with FEMA Flood Map Service if your property located in the Flood Zone by Clicking the Link Below.
+Check below with FEMA Flood Map Service if your property is located in the Flood Zone by Clicking the Link Below.

 What are the Perils described under Residential Flood Insurance Policy?

 Flood means, a general or temporary condition of partial or complete accumulation of two or more acres of normally dry land area, or of two or more properties, at least one of which is yours, by:

 - Collapse or subsidence of land – along with the shore of a lake, or a similar body of water as a result of erosion or undermining, and caused by waves or currents of water exceeding anticipated cyclical levels.

 - Rising Water – is the unusual & rapid accumulation of runoff or surface waters from any source, such as a hurricane and an overflow of inland or tidal waters.

 - Mudflow – thus, defined as a river of liquid and flowing mud on the surfaces of normally dry land areas, as when the earth is carried by a flow of water.

-Flooding is the most widespread natural disaster in the World.
+Flooding is the most widespread natural disaster in Florida.
 According to the National Flood Insurance Program the description of Flood is: